 - Select, pare and attach leather to cover, or part cover a book.

-- Select and use design methods and elements in your bookbinding
+- Incorporate design methods and elements in your bookbinding

-- Move on to further study at an advanced level in fine binding or in conservation or artist’s books.
+- Move on to Bookbinding Improvers Workshop, and be aware of further study at an advanced level in fine binding or in conservation or artist’s books.